maioradv/ebay-sdk-php/docs/guide/credentials.rst

 Memoizing Credentials
 ~~~~~~~~~~~~~~~~~~~~~

 It is sometimes necessary to create a credentials provider that remembers the previous return value.
-This can be useful for performance when loading credentials is an expensive operation or when using the ``DTS\eBaySDK\Sdk`` class to share a credentials provider across multiple services.
+This can be useful for performance when loading credentials is an expensive operation or when using the ``maiorADV\eBaySDK\Sdk`` class to share a credentials provider across multiple services.
 You can add memoization to a credentials provider by wrapping the credentials provider function in a ``memoize`` function:

 .. code-block:: php

-    use DTS\eBaySDK\Credentials\CredentialsProvider;
+    use maiorADV\eBaySDK\Credentials\CredentialsProvider;
-    use DTS\eBaySDK\Sdk;
+    use maiorADV\eBaySDK\Sdk;

     $provider = CredentialsProvider::ini();
     // Wrap the actual provider in a memoize function.